top of page

 Image from Unsplash

-We’re starting off strong with what many consider to be in fact the best food truck in Asheville.
+We’re starting off strong with what many consider to be in fact the very best food truck in Asheville.
 Myself, I reserve judgement.
 I believe variety is the spice of life.

-Matter of fact, so does El Kimchi.
-As the name suggests, this highly-original endeavor blends the best of both Korean food and Mexican, spinning these influences into a menu I’ve never seen the likes of before.
 Bibimbap side by side with quesadillas.
 Bulgogi beef in a taco.
 Teriyaki chicken in a torta.
 For someone like myself, a true lover of Korean and Mexican food alike, I got to tell you, nothing hits the spot quite like El Kimchi.

 Where to Find Them: Wednesdays, 5pm to 8pm at the Brew Pump in West Asheville.
 Fridays and Saturdays, noon to 8pm at New Belgium Brewing.
 As for all of the food trucks on this list, be sure to check their website for the latest.